Bira/octopus-carnival/_drafts/wir-mm3-4e-imix-part-02.md

 Once per encounter they can use **Fire's Fury** to detonate a fire grue, attacking a Close Burst 1 around it.
 The explosion deals fire damage and dazes (save ends) on a hit.

+To cap it off we have a few triggered actions. **Demand Focus** triggers when an enemy willingly moves away from a fire grue without shifting.
+It attacks the enemy's Will and slows them on a hit. **Firepulse** is an encounter power that triggers when the chosen is hit in melee, and it's basically a Close Burst 1 fire attack.
+Finally, when the Chosen is reduced to 0 HP, they're **Claimed by Imix**, and explode in a Close Burst 3 dealing fire damage and dazing (save ends) on a hit.

+## Encounter Groups and Final Impressions

+These cultists weren't all made to be used together.
+They're too far apart in terms of level for that.
+Instead, they're made to be added as "spice" to a group of other non-themed opponents of similar levels.
+These would represent mercenaries, or lower-ranking cultists that don't necessarily have all these fire-based blessings.
+Good candidates include the many Human stat blocks, elementals, the occasional demon, and even some undead if you want to replicate the spread found in the Temple of Elemental Evil.

+There are plenty of fire-themed monsters in all of those categories, but it's more interesting if you vary the composition of Team Monster and include some members who rely on untyped damage or other damage types.
+It will prevent your PCs from trivializing these encounters by stacking fire protection.